binnie51/pass-generator-js/README.md

 # pass-generator-js
-Here, I'm being task to modify JS code for an application that helps users generate a password based on criteria given when they answer to the prompts.
+I'm being task to modify JS code for an application that helps users generate a password based on criteria given when they answer to the prompts.
 The prompts itself are based on the general password criteria which contains 8 to 128 characters, upper or lower case options, digits, and special characters if users preffeered so.
 The application will able to adapt to various devices.

 ## User Story